Netcracker/KubeMarine/documentation/Installation.md

 **Note**: Groups and nodes can be combined.

-**Note**: If no groups and nodes are present, then the file is uploaded to masters and workers by default.
+**Note**: If no groups and nodes are present, then the file is uploaded to control-planes and workers by default.

 **Note**: If the file is already uploaded to hosts and its hash matches with the hash in the config, then the file is not downloaded again.